nerdpress-org/docker-sf3/README.md

 PHP7 is used.

-Xdebug and Blackfire.io support are included by default.
+Xdebug (only Linux and dlite for Mac)  and Blackfire.io support are included by default.
 [» How to configure](Resources/doc/debug.md)

 ### DB